onedata/onedata-documentation/docs/user-guide/shares.md

 ### Listing all shares in all spaces accessible by you

 Open a **SHARES** item in the main menu, which lists all shares from all spaces accessible by you.
-Click on a share item to open [a single share management view](#share-management-view).
+Click on a Share item to open [a single share management view](#share-management-view).

 ![Managing shares of space](../../images/user-guide/shares/managing-all-shares.png#screenshot)